charmarr/charmarr-meta/adr/storage/adr-005-confifg-backup.md

 ## Decision Outcome

 Chosen option: **"Option 1: Charmed Velero with S3 like backend"**, because it provides a unified backup solution, requires minimal infrastructure (a S3 like storage), integrates cleanly with Juju through the `velero-backup-config` relation, and has stable support in Juju 3.6+ for the critical import-filesystem workflow.
+Important to make sure the configuration only backs up the config PVC (there could be others like logs which might make backups very expensive).

 ### Consequences